Come Away Melinda

 "Come Away Melinda" is a song written by Fred Hellerman and Fran Minkoff.
 An anti-war song, its first release was by Harry Belafonte in May 1963.
+The same year, The Big 3 (folk group) - a folk group featuring Cass Elliot, later of The Mamas and Papas, - recorded the song for their first album.
 The song was subsequently recorded by many other singers.